DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2021-07-26-regression_tasks.md

 ---
 title: "A Guide to Regression Tasks: Choosing the Right Approach"
 categories:
   - Machine Learning
+  - Data Science
 tags:
   - Regression
-- Classification
-- Algorithms
+  - Machine Learning Algorithms
+  - Support Vector Regression
+  - Gaussian Process Regression
+  - Principal Component Regression
+  - Polynomial Regression
 author_profile: false
-seo_title: "Understanding Regression Tasks: Linear, Polynomial, and Beyond"
-seo_description: "An in-depth guide to solving regression tasks with different machine learning algorithms, tailored to the complexity of your dataset."
-excerpt: "Explore how to tackle regression tasks, from simple linear models to advanced techniques like Gaussian Process Regression, and choose the best approach for your data."
+seo_title: "Choosing the Right Regression Task: From Linear Models to Advanced Techniques"
+seo_description: "A comprehensive guide to selecting the best regression algorithm for your dataset, based on complexity, dimensionality, and the need for probabilistic output.
+Explore traditional machine learning methods with detailed explanations and code examples."
+excerpt: "Regression tasks are at the heart of machine learning.
+This guide explores methods like Linear Regression, Principal Component Regression, Gaussian Process Regression, and Support Vector Regression, with insights on when to use each."
 classes: wide
+keywords:
+  - machine learning
+  - regression tasks
+  - linear regression
+  - polynomial regression
+  - support vector regression
+  - gaussian process regression
+  - principal component regression
+  - dimensionality reduction
+  - regression algorithms
+  - scikit-learn
+  - machine learning techniques
+  - nonlinear regression
+  - probabilistic models
 ---

 When you work in a specific field long enough, certain lessons, concepts, and teachers leave a lasting impression.
 It's common to look back on these formative moments, especially when they spark a lifelong passion.